Meet Alex Caspero

 Once the potatoes are almost done, I add in beans and corn, then give a quick stir to heat everything through.
 Off heat, throw in cilantro, scallions and a generous pour of the chipotle-cashew sauce.

-Since this is a fuss-free weeknight meal that we usually enjoy on the porch, I rarely dish it out onto plates.
+Since these Vegan Grilled Potato Nacho Bowls are a fuss-free weeknight meal that we usually enjoy on the porch, I rarely dish it out onto plates.
 The container is small enough to fit between BL and I in our chairs, and we happily pass back and forth the potato package, chatting in between bites.

-The beauty about this recipe is how customizable it is.
+The beauty about these Vegan Grilled Potato Nacho Bowls is how customizable this recipe is.
 You could double the peppers and forgo the sauce for a simple side dish, or add in whatever nacho toppings you like best.

 Either way, enjoy this delicious and easy summer grilling meal.